 Deadlifts (A Great Muscle Builder)

-Deadlifts can be used to build your hamstrings or they can be used to build your lower back.
+Deadlifts can be used to build your hamstrings or they can be used for your lower back training.
 HOW you do them will determine which body part they target.

 The stiff-legged deadlift, commonly known as the SLDL, is the one used to build your hammies.
 In fact, it’s the core hamstring builder to build those jaw-dropping, head-turning hams.